DevelopedByDev/autoquill_ai/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Here's how you can help make AutoQuill AI better:
+Here's how you can help make AutoQuill better:

 ### **Getting Started**